Anas Sarwar tells of pain as he calls for ‘friend’ Keir Starmer to quit as PM

 It came as the UK Labour leader comes under mounting pressure over his appointment of Peter Mandelson as US ambassador, despite his friendship with the convicted sex offender Jeffrey Epstein.

+Mr Sarwar’s intervention has “strengthened the Prime Minister”, Mr Swinney said, while demonstrating the Scottish Labour leader “has absolutely no influence” in the UK-wide Labour Party.

+However, the First Minister said Sir Keir’s days in Downing Street were “numbered”.

-Scottish Labour MP, and UK government minister Ian Murray, however, insisted that Mr Sarwar was “wrong” to call for the PM to step down.
+Scottish Labour MP, and UK Government minister Ian Murray insisted that Mr Sarwar was “wrong” to call for the PM to step down.

 Posting on social media, Mr Murray said: “The last thing we need is more chaos when the public want a govt on their side tackling the cost of living.